Command line switches of Folder Guard.

 This command will prompt you for the Master Password, and then enable the protection of your computer.

-This command will unlock the folder C:\My Private Files without prompting your for the password (because you have already entered the correct password in the command line).
+This command will unlock the folder C:\My Private Files without prompting you for the password (because you have already entered the correct password in the command line).

-This command will unload the driver of Folder Guard from the computer's memory without prompting your for the password (because you have already entered the correct password in the command line).
+This command will unload the driver of Folder Guard from the computer's memory without prompting you for the password (because you have already entered the correct password in the command line), and without displaying a confirmation message.

 "C:\Program Files\Folder Guard\Setup.exe" /U